FailAcademy/learning/html-css-essentials/adp-vancouver/_slides/week-04/03-forms.md

 # Performance Experiment

+- How often do you think your form component is re-rendered?

+---

+# Performance Experiment

 Add the following code to the top of your form.

-When is a form re-render triggered?

 ```js
 render() {
   console.log('rendered');
 }
 ```
+- When is a form re-render triggered?

 ---